 Our facility

-We have built the world’s largest plant for storing carbon dioxide in the sea in the form of calcium bicarbonate.
+We have built the world’s largest plant for removing carbon dioxide from the atmosphere and store it in the sea in the form of calcium bicarbonate.
 Located in Augusta (Italy), this plant has a production capacity of 100 kg/h of CO₂ stored, a scale that exceeds by 100 times that of our pilot plant inaugurated in La Spezia (Italy) at the beginning of 2023.
 To learn more about Limenet’s plant, click here.